fishinwind/workshop/rst/Problem_Sets/problem_set_5/problem_set_5.rst

 Problem 2
 ---------

-Use BEDtools to intersect peaks calls from the clustered transcription factor binding regions with the clustered DNase I peaks. (**20 points**)
+Use BEDtools to intersect peaks calls from clustered transcription factor binding sites (TFBS) with clustered DNase I peaks. (**20 points**)

+:TFBS file: wgEncodeRegTfbsClusteredV3.bed.gz
+:DNase file: wgEncodeRegDnaseClusteredV2.bed.gz

  #.
-Identify transcription factor binding peaks that do not overlap with
+Identify transcription factor binding sites that do not overlap with
     DNase I hypersensitive sites.

-    - What transcription factors are represented in these peaks?
+    + What transcription factors are represented in these regions?
 Analyze the BED file output to get this answer.

-    - What motifs are found in this set of peaks?
-How would you use existing tools to identify similar motifs, ideally ones that are previously associated with a transcription factor?

  #.
 Do the converse: identify DNase I hypersensitive sites that do not
     have corresponding transcription factor peak calls.

-    - What motifs are enriched in this set of hypersensitive sites?
+    + What motifs are enriched in this set of hypersensitive sites?

+    + How would you use existing tools to identify similar motifs, ideally ones that are previously associated with a transcription factor?

 **Report the factors in the peaks and the top 5 high scoring motifs from each meme analysis.**